Jacob Epstein(1880-1959), Sculptor

 Artist of 14 portraits

 The leading modernist sculptor of his day, Epstein was born in New York to Polish-Jewish parents, studying in Paris before moving to London in 1905.
-He quickly gained a reputation as a brilliant sculptor, however his bold work courted controversy, and may have cost him an appointment as war artist and a professorship at the RCA.
-In spite of criticism, he regularly and successfully exhibited life-size bronzes and portraits at the Leicester Galleries.
-Works include The Rock Drill (1913-14), the essence of Vorticist style and a great influence on his contemporaries, and Oscar Wilde's tomb in Père Lachaise cemetery in Paris.
-Knighted in 1954, Epstein completed numerous large commissions and portraits in his last decade.
+He quickly became known as a great sculptor, but his controversial work perhaps cost him an appointment as war artist and an RCA professorship.
+His nude figures for London’s British Medical Association building (1908) shocked Edwardian sensibilities, yet he continued to regularly exhibit life-size bronzes and portraits at the Leicester Galleries.
+Works include the influential The Rock Drill (1913-14), the essence of Vorticist style, and Oscar Wilde's tomb in Père Lachaise.
+Knighted in 1954, he completed several large commissions and portraits in his last decade.